BANZOM/Portfolio-v1/content/blogs/how-to-setup-kubernetes-locally.md

 ---
-title: "Learning Kubernetes from Scratch: Setting Up Your Own Cluster with Kind"
+title: "Learn Kubernetes from scratch: Configuring your own cluster with generosity"
 description: "A step-by-step guide to setting up a local Kubernetes cluster using Kind, covering single-node and multi-node configurations."
 dateString: Jun 2024
 draft: false